Business support for rates

 Below are the list of related business support and exemptions for non-domestic property.

-Charity or non-profit organization
+Charity or non-profit organisation

 Charities and Registered Amateur Sports Clubs are entitled to relief from rates on any non-domestic property that is mainly used for charitable purposes or as a Sports Club.